devangelista2/RD-DGP/README.md

 * **Diffusion Posterior Sampling (DPS)**: An iterative method that combines the score of a diffusion model (prior) with the gradient of the likelihood (data consistency) to sample from an approximate posterior distribution.
 * **DiffPIR (Diffusion Model for Plug-and-Play Image Restoration)**: A plug-and-play restoration method that alternates between a data-fidelity update step (e.g., gradient descent) and a denoising step using a pre-trained diffusion model.
 * **Unconditional Generation**: Standard reverse diffusion process (e.g., DDIM sampling) to generate samples from random noise, using a pre-trained `UNet2DModel` and `DDIMScheduler`.

-## 💡 Notes

-* **Windows Users**: For running `.sh` scripts, ensure you are using a Bash-compatible environment like Git Bash or WSL.
-If using native Windows shells (`cmd.exe`, PowerShell), you will need to adapt the batch script commands or run Python scripts individually.
-* **Python Environment**: It is highly recommended to use a virtual environment (e.g., venv, conda) to manage dependencies and avoid conflicts.
-* **Model Compatibility**: Ensure the chosen diffusion model (from local path or Hugging Face Hub) is compatible with the `UNet2DModel` class from `diffusers` and matches the `image_channels` and `image_size` specified in your configuration for optimal results.
-* **Paths**: Relative paths in the configuration file are typically resolved with respect to the location where the Python script is executed.
-It's often good practice to use absolute paths or ensure consistency.
-* **`IPPy` and `miscellaneous`**: These are assumed to be user-provided modules.
-Ensure they are correctly placed and importable by your Python scripts.

 ## 📜 License
 ```